Showing posts with label Mundane Astrology. Show all posts

 Geocentric and Heliocentric Bradley Indexes for 2026.

-Bradley Indexes are often misinterpreted, with many linking the slopes directly to market trends.
+Bradley Indices are often misinterpreted, with many linking the slopes directly to market trends.
 Tops and bottoms can signal potential turning points in price, whether a peak or a trough.
 The importance of these turn dates is not dependent on the magnitude of the change before or after the turn, meaning that even moderate shifts can be just as significant as larger ones.

 Q4 2025.